M3BIONIX/just_for_fun/README.md

 # just_for_fun
-This is just a fun code written or copied by me
+This is just a fun code written by me